 Supports the liver and skin health

 We believe in the whole root rather than just an extract as turmeric is made up of over 200+ compounds that synergistically work together.
 Our curcumin levels will never be lower than 5.1%.
-We source from Indonesia rather than India due to quantities of lead being found in some sources of Indian grown turmeric.
+We source from Indonesia carefully choosing quality, sundried turmeric and steering clear of fillers or additives.

 Salt is included in this formula as it contains many of the valuable minerals your horse needs to promote a healthy balance in the body